jtomasevic/gonerix/README.md

 // [1 2 4 8]
 ```
 ### Insert
-First parameter is index where to insert an emlement of more of them.
+First parameter is index where to insert an element of more of them.
-Second parameter is one or values to be added to list
+Second parameter is one or vmore alues to be added to list.
 #### Insert one value
 ```
 list.Insert(2, 3)